Q. What is DUOBRII Lotion?

 - Effects of growth and weight in children.

 - Skin irritation.
 DUOBRII may cause increased skin irritation.
-Tell your healthcare provider if you develop any skin irritation during your treatment with DUOBRII.
-If you develop skin irritation, your healthcare provider may tell you to interrupt or stop using DUOBRII, or tell you to use DUOBRII less often.
+Tell your doctor if you develop any skin irritation during your treatment with DUOBRII.
+If you develop skin irritation, your doctor may tell you to interrupt or stop using DUOBRII, or tell you to use DUOBRII less often.

 - Sensitivity to light and risk of sunburn.
 See “What should I avoid during treatment with DUOBRII?”

 - Vision problems.
 DUOBRII may increase your chance of developing cataract(s) and glaucoma.
-Tell your healthcare provider if you have blurred vision or other vision problems during your treatment with DUOBRII.
+Tell your doctor if you have blurred vision or other vision problems during your treatment with DUOBRII.

 The most common side effects of DUOBRII include: redness, itching, swelling, burning, stinging, application site pain, inflamed hair follicles (folliculitis), thinning of the skin (atrophy), peeling and rash.